Cuyahoga River: Gorge Metropolitan Park Dam

 The largest dam is the Gorge Metropolitan Park Dam, also known as the FirstEnergy Dam, on the border between Cuyahoga Falls and Akron.
-This 57 ft dam has for over 90 years submerged the falls for which the City of Cuyahoga Falls was named; more to the point of water quality, it has created a large stagnant pool with low dissolved oxygen.
+This 57 ft dam has for over 90 years submerged the falls for which the city of Cuyahoga Falls was named; more to the point of water quality, it has created a large stagnant pool with low dissolved oxygen.

 On April 9, 2019, officials from the U.S. EPA and Ohio EPA announced a plan to remove the Gorge Metropolitan Park Dam by 2023 at a cost of $65 to $70 million.
-Funding for the project was authorized through the Great Lakes Legacy Act with funds coming from the City of Akron and members of the Gorge Dam Stakeholder Committee, including Summit Metro Parks, FirstEnergy, and the City of Cuyahoga Falls. the planned date of removal is 2026.
+Funding for the project was authorized through the Great Lakes Legacy Act with funds coming from the city of Akron and members of the Gorge Dam Stakeholder Committee, including Summit Metro Parks, FirstEnergy, and the city of Cuyahoga Falls.
+Funding for the project was secured in October 2023, and the decision was made to move forward with the removal project.
+As of 2024, removal of the dam is expected to take place in 2026.

 The FirstEnergy Dam was built by the Northern Ohio Traction and Light Co. in 1912 to serve the dual functions of generating hydropower for its local streetcar system and providing cooling-water storage for a coal-burning power plant; however, the hydropower operation was discontinued in 1958, and the coal-burning plant was decommissioned in 1991.
 Some environmental groups and recreational groups want the dam removed.
 Others contend that such an effort would be expensive and complicated, for at least two reasons: first, the formerly hollow dam was filled in with concrete in the early 1990s, and second, because of the industrial history of Cuyahoga Falls, the sediment upstream of the dam is expected to contain hazardous chemicals, possibly including heavy metals and PCBs.
 The Ohio EPA estimated removal of the dam would cost $5–10 million, and removal of the contaminated sediments, a further $60 million.
 The dam is licensed through 2041.

 Dams in Cuyahoga Falls

-In late 2012, two dams in Cuyahoga Falls, the Sheraton and LeFever Dams, were scheduled for demolition, as the result of an agreement between the City of Cuyahoga Falls, which owns the dams, and the Northeast Ohio Regional Sewer District, which will provide $1 million of funding to remove the dams.
+In late 2012, two dams in Cuyahoga Falls, the Sheraton and LeFever Dams, were scheduled for demolition, as the result of an agreement between the city of Cuyahoga Falls, which owns the dams, and the Northeast Ohio Regional Sewer District, which will provide $1 million of funding to remove the dams.
 On December 12, 2012, the ACOE issued a permit, allowing the demolition to proceed.
 As part of the project, a water trail was developed.
-In early June 2013, dam removal began, and ended in August 20, 2013.
+In early June 2013, dam removal began, and ended on August 20, 2013.
 This brought about a mile of the river back to its natural state, removed 35 ft of structures, and exposed an equivalent quantity of whitewater for recreation.
 In 2019, attempts by the city to address increased erosion as a result of the removal of these and other area dams were publicized.